-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Chabot-Las Positas Community College District (the "District") Measure B General Obligation Bonds (the "Bond Fund") as of and for the year ended June 30, 2018, and the related notes to the financial statements, which collectively comprise the District's Measure B General Obligation Bonds financial statements, and have issued our report thereon dated November 28, 2018.
-The financial statements present only the District's Measure B Bond Fund and do not purport to, and do not, present fairly the financial position of the District, as of June 30, 2018, and the changes in its financial position for the year then ended.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of Chabot-Las Positas Community College District (the "District") Measure B General Obligation Bond Fund (the "Bond Fund") as of and for the year ended June 30, 2020, and the related notes to the financial statements, which collectively comprise the District's Measure B General Obligation Bond Fund financial statements, and have issued our report thereon dated February 9, 2021.
+The financial statements present only the District's Measure B Bond Fund do not, present fairly the financial position of the District, as of June 30, 2020, and the changes in its financial position for the year then ended.